miking-lang/syncon/syncon-parser/README.md

 type Pattern
 ```

 One syntax type is pre-defined: `Top`, the syntax type of a top-level element.
-A file is zero or more `Top`s.
+A source file is parsed as exactly one `Top`.

 ------